New Survey Data Highlights the Importance of Prioritizing Mental Health for Canadians Living with IBD Français

 According to the survey findings, two thirds (63%) of Canadians living with IBD have experienced mental health issues due to their condition, with half (51%) reporting feelings of anxiety.
 Seven in 10 (67%) report social impacts, limiting intimate relationships, connections with family/friends, and ability to participate in activities, while 90 per cent reported that missed time and decreased productivity affected their school or work.
 2

-"During my last flare I started feeling the full effect of this diseases on my mental health - from losing my job, feelings of isolation, failed therapies and the impact on my family – it was just all becoming too much," said Carla Bertelli, a patient living with IBD from Calgary, Alberta.
+"During my last flare I started feeling the full effect of this diseases on my mental health - from losing my job, feelings of isolation, failed therapies and the impact on my family – it was just all becoming too much," said Carla Bertetti, a patient living with IBD from Calgary, Alberta.
 "When I raised concerns with my doctor, no support or resources were provided – they weren't equipped to treat the whole person."

 The survey further reveals that 3 in 4 Canadians believe there is insufficient mental health support for those living with IBD, with 9 in 10 IBD patients indicating that mental health support should be an important part of IBD treatment planning.2